-A seat stay is provided on your powered wheelchair to provide access for service and maintenance. (see section 10 for additional information)
+A seat stay is provided on your powerchair to provide access for service and maintenance. (see section 10 for additional information)

 Do not move the wheelchair with the seat stay in place and make sure you are on flat stable ground.
+Make sure that the plastic cap is securely fitted over the seat height tube.